 Located in the heart of Port de Dinan, this cosy restaurant serves an excellent selection of meat, fish and pasta dishes.
 The daily fixed menu offers good value for money.

 Open 12-2:30pm and 7-9:30pm (closed Wednesday evenings and all day on Thursdays)

 One of a few restaurants sampled by renowned cook, writer and broadcaster Rachel Khoo on her Brittany tour.
 It’s more experimental than others.

-Further afield in Brittany, you might consider these:
+Located elsewhere in Brittany, you might also wish to consider these…

 Not tried by us, but featured in magazine articles and with good website reviews, ‘Le Chalut’ at St Malo is highly rated (Michelin star standard).

 8 Rue de la Corne de Cerf, 35400 Saint-Malo

 We discovered this seafood wholesaler on our most recent visit to the region and really enjoyed a delicious plate of prawns and oysters in the adjoining café.

 Baie de la Fresnaye, Rue du Marais,